 The time is now.
-For 10 years, she’s put her own health at the bottom of her priority list.
-“I went back to work three months after each of my two kids was born, and I made a bargain with myself that all my free time would go to them,” says Working Mother editorial director Jennifer Owens.
+For many years, she’s put her own health at the bottom of her priority list.
+“I went back to work three months after each of my two kids was born, and I made a bargain with myself that all my free time would go to them,” says former Working Mother Editorial Director Jennifer Owens.
 “Now I see I’ve let my own needs slide.
 While I did power walk every other morning after my first was born, that slowly ebbed with the birth of my second child, the advancement in my career and economic changes that left me with more financial responsibility.”

 Jennifer has a close-knit family and a job she loves, but the years of neglecting her well-being have left her overweight, frequently tired and concerned about the example she’s setting.
 “I can’t put it off any longer.
 I need to show my kids that personal health is important.
 I haven’t always been a good role model for that,” she admits.
 “It would be an amazing gift to my family to create a lifestyle in which healthy eating and exercise are as ingrained as brushing teeth and reading every night.”